Skip to main content

 My great-grandfather, William Arthur Empey, was a contender in bicycle races.

-Competitors were allocated up to 250 yards in the one mile and 300 yards in the two-mile races.
-In the one-mile, my great-grandfather’s handicap was 25 yards.
-In the two-mile, it was 45 yards.
+Competitors were allocated up to 250 yards in the one-mile and 300 yards in the two-mile races.
+In one mile, my great-grandfather’s handicap was 25 yards.
+In two miles, it was 45 yards.
 C. Von der Luft, the local cycle store manager, won both events.
 He rode a Humber.

 Some other events included: 100 yards ‘footraces’, tug of war, quoit match, ‘handicap trot’, ‘hack race for bridle’ and ‘running high jump’.